j9ac9k/reproducible-python-talk/slides.md

 * `Pipfile`
   * list of dependencies with loose versioning requirements
 * `Pipfile.lock`
+  * programmatically generated
-  * specific versions of all dependencies in dependency graph
+  * specifies complete dependency graph

 ::: notes

 Discuss Difference Between Library and Application

+* Disc
 * Library is meant to be imported on a variety of platforms
   * not great for pipenv
 * Applications is the main point of interaction